deepak7376/deepak7376.github.io/_posts/2020-01-26-distributed-training-with-tensorflow.markdown

 title:  "Distributed Training with Tensorflow"
 date:   2020-01-26 00:04:58 +0530
 categories: general
 description: Distributed training is used to speed up the time-consuming task of training machine learning models as dataset size increases.
-Tensorflow offers an API to facilitate distributed training with minimal code changes.
 ---